stefpb/capistrano-node-example/README.md

 My static page
 =============

-This is an example Project to demonstrate capistrano
+This is an minimal example project to demonstrate capistrano